Tennessee General Assembly: Legislative initiative

 For the legislature to propose amendments to the state constitution directly, an amendment must first be passed by an absolute majority of the membership of each house during one term of the Assembly.
 Then, during the next General Assembly term, each house must pass the amendment again, this time by a two-thirds majority.

 The amendment must then be put on the statewide ballot, but only at a time when an election for governor is also being held.
 The amendment to be passed must receive over half of the total votes cast in the gubernatorial election in order to be ratified and come into effect.

 The 1870 constitution of Tennessee had never been amended in this manner until 1998, when the "Victims' Rights Amendment" was added.
 A similar process was used in 2002 to enact the state lottery.

 Two amendments proposed by the General Assembly were presented to voters on the 2006 ballot.
 In 2005 the "Tennessee Marriage Protection Amendment," specifying that only marriages between a man and a woman could be legally recognized in the state, was approved for submission to the voters in 2006.
 The ACLU had previously challenged the validity of the amendment by asserting that a constitutional obligation to publicly advertise the amendment had not been satisfied.
 However, on February 23, 2006, Davidson County Chancellor Ellen Hobbs Lyle ruled that the proposed amendment would be on the ballot in 2006.
 Both that amendment and an amendment authorizing exemption of senior citizens from property tax increases were approved by voters in November 2006.

 In 2010, voters approved an amendment providing a right to hunt and fish within state regulations.

 Constitutional convention

 The other method of amending the state constitution, and the one used for all amendments prior to 1998, is for the General Assembly to put on the ballot the question of whether a limited constitutional convention should be called for the purpose of considering amendments to certain specified provisions of the constitution.

-If the voters approve this in a statewide election they then, at the next statewide election, elect delegates to this convention.
+If the voters approve this in a statewide election, they then, at the next statewide election, elect delegates to this convention.
 This body then meets (in the House chamber of the Tennessee State Capitol) and makes its recommendations.
 These recommendations can be voted on in any election, either one specially called or in conjunction with other statewide elections, and need only pass by a simple majority of those casting votes.

-This method can not be employed more often than once every six years.
+This method cannot be employed more often than once every six years.